 When will the second campaign begin?

 We are planning for a second campaign in 2021 as parishioners finish their current pledge.
-The timeline to make a pledge is the Spring of 2021 through the fall of 2021.
+The timeline to make a pledge is the fall of 2021.
 Our second campaign will be identical with a new logo (Saints William and Lawrence) and new theme Gather and Grow in Faith.

 I have time and skills (i.e.- plumbing, electrical, HVAC, etc.) I would like to donate.
 Can this be my contribution?